 Allen is a member of the faculty of the School of International Letters and Cultures.
 She teaches different levels of elementary French.

-Joslin's interdisciplinary research on African literature and film combine aesthetic theories of representation and socio-cultural interpretations of texts in order to reconfigure discourses within a humanistic framework
+Joslin's interdisciplinary research on African literature and film combine aesthetic theories of representation and socio-cultural interpretations of texts in order to reimagine global discourses within a humanistic framework

 The French Club is active throughout the year, with weekly meetings, outings to local restaurants and markets, and movie nights.
 The French Club is a great way to meet other students and to get to know the international side of Phoenix.